beatobongco/dibtap/_posts/2023-01-04-environment-and-context-independence.md

 But again there's no sense in looking back.
 I made the most of the resources and opportunities I had at the time.
 Being born in a third-world country, I'm already considered very privileged to have gone to the college I went to.

-I think though as we get older and our spending power incrases so does our freedom.
-We increasingly get the chance to pick our own environments and I think that's a super important thing.
+Though as we get older and our spending power increases so does our freedom.
+We increasingly get the chance to pick our own environments which is super important.

 [Naval](https://twitter.com/naval/status/1390216106384584704) says the most important decisions you make in life are